alexrmelnick/HP-16C-Compiler-and-VoyagerC/docs/Saturnine_Assembler.md

 The Saturnine Assembler gets its name from the JRPN HP-16C Simulator.
 JRPN stands for Jovial Reverse Polish Notation.
 One meaning of "Jovial" is "of Jupiter".
 The next planet after Jupiter is Saturn, so the name "Saturnine" was chosen.
 The word "Saturnine" has a few meanings, one of which is "gloomy or sullen in temperament".
 This is a appropriate given the HP-16C's challenge to program.

 This guide will repeat lots of information from the HP-16C manual.
-Part of the reason for its existence is to serve as my notes while learning the HP-16C keystroke programming language.
+Half of the reason for its existence is to serve as my notes while learning the HP-16C keystroke programming language.
 I hope it will be useful to others as well.

-## Registers, Memory, and Flags
+## System Architecture
-This will be my attempt to summarize how the registers, memory, and flags work on the HP-16C.
+This will be my attempt to summarize how the system architecture works on the HP-16C.
 This is a work in progress and will be updated as I learn more.
 You may find comparisons to MIPS, the only other assembly language I have experience with.
 However, the two are quite different.
+I struggled on how exactly to order the categories in this section.
+I decided to simply copy the order of the HP-16C manual, however knowledge of some categories is required to understand others.
+I will try to make it clear when this is the case.

 ### Registers
 The HP-16C has 6 registers.
 It has a 4 register stack that can be used to store intermediate values, a Last X register which retains a copy of the X register, and an I register for indexing.